-'The revolutionary guerrilla force is clandestine . . . is independent of the civilian population, in action as well as in military organization; consequently it need not assume the direct defence of the present population.
-The protection of the population depends on the destruction of the enemy military potential . . . the populace will be completely safe when the opposing forces are completely defeated. . . .
-This objective requires that the guerrilla foco be independent of the families residing within the zone of operations.'39 guerrilla focos or centres of activity, each based on an active and mobile band of guerrillas.
-41 The impression he gives is of a swarm of bees, sometimes buzzing for a time in the area, but, when necessary, shifting its focus, still buzzing around.
+The revolutionary guerrilla force is clandestine ... is independent of the civilian population, in action as well as in military organization; consequently it need not assume the direct defence of the present population.
+The protection of the population depends on the destruction of the enemy military potential ... the populace will be completely safe when the opposing forces are completely defeated. ...
+This objective requires that the guerrilla foco be independent of the families residing within the zone of operations."39 visualizes this being done by small 'armed propaganda patrols', i.e. by the guerrillas rather than by cadres who live in the villages.40

+While he accepts that the people must be activated and led, he guerrilla focos or centres of activity, each based on an active and mobile band of guerrillas.41 The impression he gives is of a swarm of bees, sometimes buzzing for a time in the area, but, when necessary, shifting its focus, still buzzing around.
 As the enemy swipes, the focus dodges elsewhere.
 As it buzzes it gathers other insects around it.
 Soon the whole air is alive with insects everywhere and the enemy swipes in vain until he is stung to death.